sveawebpay/php-integration/README.md

     ->usePayPage()
         ...
         ->getPaymentForm();
-    //Go direct to specified paymentmethod, whithout stopping on the PayPage, with asynchronous response ->usePaymentMethod (PaymentMethod::SEB_SE) //see APPENDIX for Constants
+    //Go direct to specified paymentmethod, without stopping on the PayPage, with asynchronous response ->usePaymentMethod (PaymentMethod::SEB_SE) //see APPENDIX for Constants
         ...
         ->getPaymentForm();